its-ericjones/jeopardy-web-app/README.md

    **Option A: Create a new board**
    - Click "Create Board Manually" on the home screen
    - Fill in the form with your game title, five categories, five questions/answers per category and teams
-     - Save a draft at anytime and come back to it later by clicking 'Continue Editing' at the top of the page
+     - Save a draft at anytime and come back to it later by clicking "Continue Editing" at the top of the page
    - When complete, click either:
      - "Create Game Board" to generate your game, or
      - "Create and Download" to also save a text file for future use